 Question Yes / No Was a collection tool used?
 YES If yes, is it a new or revised collection tool?
+YES If your collection tool has changed, upload it here.
+CT_EN_2023_063023

-NO The demographics of the infants or toddlers for whom families responded are representative of the demographics of infants and toddlers enrolled in the Part C program.
-NO
+Question Yes / No The demographics of the infants or toddlers for whom families responded are representative of the demographics of infants and toddlers enrolled in the Part C program.
+YES